jameslboro/james-jarman-portfolio/project-eCommerce-Target/README.md

 ---

-## 4. Product Insights
+## **Section 4.
+Product Insights**

-This section explores key product-level dynamics, including return trends, freight costs, and physical product characteristics, to better understand inventory, fulfilment, and shipping drivers.
+This section explores product-level dynamics—including return trends, freight costs, and physical product attributes—to understand fulfilment challenges and inform inventory, shipping, and warehousing strategies.

+It addresses the following business questions:
+- Which products or categories have the highest return rate (undelivered or cancelled)?
+- Are certain product categories more associated with high freight costs?
+- Which products have the highest weight or dimensional volume?

 **Full SQL script for all Product Insights questions can be found [here](./sql/04_product_analysis.sql).**